Runnymede Borough Council

 To enhance customer services and reduce costs, Linda Norman utilised a visual strategy, presenting a future vision through a postcard.

-This kickstarted a technology refresh, upgrading hardware and implementing updated Microsoft and NEC applications (formerly known as Northgate Services).
-This modernization replaced legacy systems, improving user experience for the staff.
-With core technologies updated, the focus shifted to enhancing the citizen experience.
+This kickstarted a technology refresh, upgrading hardware and implementing updated Microsoft and NEC applications.
+This modernisation replaced legacy systems, enhancing the user experience for staff.
+With core technologies updated, the focus shifted to improving the citizen experience.

-Runnymede Borough Council selected the Jadu Digital Platform, which included Jadu Central 2.0 (Content Management System and Forms) and Jadu Connect (Case Management) in November 2020, and completed implementation within 10 months, creating a fully integrated digital platform.
+Runnymede Borough Council selected the Jadu Digital Platform, which included Jadu Central (CMS and Forms) and Jadu Connect (Case Management), in November 2020.
+The implementation was completed within 10 months, creating a fully integrated digital platform.
 This integration process, managed in-house by a small team, ensured seamless integration with existing technologies.

 The Results